kontent-ai/delivery-sdk-net/docs/caching-guide.md

 This prevents cache collisions when multiple clients share the same underlying cache.

+`EnvironmentId` and `DefaultRenditionPreset` are not part of query cache keys.
+Use separate named clients (or distinct key prefixes) per environment/configuration.
+If you change either option at runtime on an existing cached client, purge cache (or recreate the client) to avoid serving older entries.

 ### Dependency Tracking

 The SDK automatically tracks content dependencies: